AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 To sign up, I’d enroll in the program through my agent and download the MyAmFamDrive app on my iPhone.
 The app would measure my safe driving behaviors for 100 days, and then would give me my discount.
 For the biggest discount, don’t use your phone while driving, brake softly, drive the speed limit or below, and avoid driving at night.

-There was also a low mileage discount, which I’d recommend to anyone who drives 7,500 per year or less.
+There was also a low mileage discount, which I’d recommend to anyone who drives less than 8,000 miles per year.
 Given the amount of people that work from home nowadays, many people could benefit from this discount.

 Here is a complete list of the discounts that American Family offers: